 You can, of course, leave the care of your back entirely in our hands.
-However, it’ll take longer to get better and you may also feel that you’ve abandoned control of the problem.
-Far better, we believe, is that we all get it working well and then let you keep it that way.
-This is why spinal rehabilitation and improving your core stability is so important.
+However, it’ll take longer to get better and you may feel that you’ve abandoned control of your problem.
+Far better, we believe, is that we all get it working well and then you keep it that way.
+This is why spinal rehabilitation and improving your core stability is so important to us.

-Now, we suggest that a vast amount of rubbish is spouted about core stability, especially by those poorly-trained gym staff you some times meets.
-For many of them the terms ‘core function’, ‘core strength’, and ‘core stability’ have simply become chants delivered with no real understanding of what they really mean.
-However, you will, every now and then, bump into one of them who has a profound understanding of these concepts and, if this is the case, ‘bind them to you with hoops of steel’.
+Now, a vast amount of rubbish is spouted about core stability, especially by those poorly-trained gym staff you some times meet.
+For many of them the terms ‘core function’, ‘core strength’, and ‘core stability’ have simply become chants.
+These are delivered with no real understanding of what they really mean.
+However, every now and then, you’ll bump into one of them who has a profound understanding of these concepts.
+If this is the case, ‘Grapple them unto thy soul with hoops of steel’.

 In our opinion the guru on core stability is man called Prof Stuart McGill.
-We’ve attended his lectures and read his books and we would argue that he is the leading researcher in the world on back stability.
-Now, to give you a feel for what you are up against he talks about the following:
+I’ve attended his lectures and read his books and we would all argue that he is the leading researcher in the world on back stability.
+To give you a feel for what you are up against, he talks about the following:

 The unstable spine

-To give you an idea of why injuries occur whilst doing what seem to be easy tasks, such as bending over to shave or picking up the kids, Prof McGill uses the concept of an unstable spine.
-Bending over puts a relatively massive load through your low-back.
+To give you an idea of why injuries occur whilst doing seemingly easy tasks, such as bending over to shave or picking up the kids, Prof McGill uses the concept of an unstable spine.
+Bending over puts a relatively large load through your low-back.
 This is similar to lifting a plank up by the thin end.
 His spectacular, and spectacularly painful, research shows that these daily tasks can cause your spine to ‘buckle’.
 This happens if your spine isn’t working well or is ‘unstable’.
 This buckling causes joint injury, tissue irritation and loads of pain.
-What causes this to happen is a momentary dip in neural activation of some of the deep intervetebral muscles.
-This causes a slight uncontrolled rotation of one of the loaded spinal segments.
-This causes joint injury leading to pain.
+What causes this to happen is a momentary dip in neural activation of some of your deep intervetebral muscles.
+This permits a slight uncontrolled rotation of one of your loaded spinal segments.
+This leads to joint injury and pain.
 His solution to this is to train the deep muscles to “stiffen the spine against buckling”.
 This improves its stability leading to a stable spine, like this: